Why I Write

-Writer and media personality, Franz-Olivier Giesbert, is a journalist, columnist, media leader (he oversaw a major revival at the weekly magazine Le Point), essayist and novelist.
+Straddling the media and literary worlds, Franz-Olivier Giesbert is a journalist, columnist, media director (he gave the weekly news magazine Le Point an enormous boost), essayist and novelist.

-In his lecture, he will explain his passion for writing: “Of course,” he says, “I write to tell my characters’ stories, but in all my novels, I’ve always sought to tell certain truths that they allowed me to unearth, to develop.
-For example, on the reasons behind the rise of Nazism in Le schmock; on the excesses of the French Revolution in L’Arracheuse de dents; on the dreadful 20th century produced by Hitler, Stalin and Mao in La cuisinière d’Himmler and on our own era of heatwaves and coronavirus in Dernier été.”
+During his conference, he will talk about his passion for writing: “Of course,” he explained, “I write to tell my characters’ stories.
+But in all my novels, I’ve always tried to convey and examine truths that my characters helped me to uncover.”
+Le Schmock explores the reasons behind the rise of Nazism; L’arracheuse de dents examines the excesses of the French revolution; La cuisinière d’Himmler sheds light on the 20th century calamities caused by Hitler, Stalin and Mao.

-He adds that of all literary genres, the novel is the most complete, the one that brings them all together: from poetry to philosophy, “That’s why I want to talk to you about the world, our changing world and my struggles,” he says.
+Of all literary genres, the novel is the most complete, he adds.
+It includes poetry, philosophy… “That is why I chose to talk about the world, about our changing world and my struggles.”